jmvedrine/moodle-qtype_algebra/README.txt

 MOODLE ALGEBRA QUESTION TYPE
-Updated to Moodle 2.0 by Stefan Raffeiner <stefan.raffeiner (at) gmail.com>
-Updated to Moodle 2.1 by Jean-Michel Vedrine <vedrine (at) univ-st-etienne.fr>
+Created by Roger Moore

-README BY ROGER MOORE:
+ORIGINAL README BY ROGER MOORE:
-MOODLE ALGEBRA QUESTION TYPE

 These files implement a algebra based question type for Moodle.
 Installation instructions are found in the file INSTALL.